Food poisoning is responsible for ruining the holidays of millions of British people every year.

 Make an effort to eat fresh food that has been thoroughly cooked and is piping hot.
 Temperatures above 67 degrees C are recommended.
 Steer clear in particular of food that has been kept warm or uncooked food which you cannot peel or shell yourself, especially seafood.
 So, in short, be careful at the buffet counter.

-Finally, if you need free legal guidance on the spot then feel free to send us an email from your resort and one of our lawyers will get straight back to you with their recommendations.
+Finally, if you need free legal guidance on the spot then feel free to contact us from your resort and one of our lawyers will get straight back to you with their recommendations on your holiday food poisoning case.